 Candidates with documented disabilities who wish to request accomodations under the American with Disabilities Act must follow the University's procedure for requesting an accomodation.
 This procedure, in summary, requires submitting a written request for accomodations and supporting documentation of a life-limiting disability to the dean of student and alumni affairs.
 The dean will review the request and determine whether a reasonable accomodation can be made.

 National University of Health Sciences does not discriminate against qualified individuals with disabilities in the recruitment or admission to its programs, services or activities.
 Any information disclosed by an applicant regarding disabilities will not adversely affect admissions decisions nor eligibility to remain enrolled.

 The University reserves the right to reject requests for accomodations that would fundamentally alter the nature of a University educational program, lower the academic standards, cause an undue hardship on the University, or endanger the health or safety of a student with a disability, other students, clinic patients, or any other member of the University community.

-Massage therapy students must have abilities and skills of five varieties:
+Acupuncture students must have abilities and skills of five varieties: